pykeen/pykeen/src/pykeen/templates/README.md

 More information about installation extras can be found in the [installation documentation](https://pykeen.readthedocs.io/en/latest/installation.html).

-## Contributing

-Contributions, whether filing an issue, making a pull request, or forking, are appreciated.
-See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information on getting involved.

 ## Quickstart [![Documentation Status](https://readthedocs.org/projects/pykeen/badge/?version=latest)](https://pykeen.readthedocs.io/en/latest/?badge=latest)

 This example shows how to train a model on a data set and test on another data set.